zulip/zulip.github.io/gsoc-ideas.md

 needs of each student as well as technical expertise.
-You can reach us via [#GSoC](https://chat.zulip.org/#narrow/stream/GSoC) on [the Zulip development community server](http://zulip.readthedocs.io/en/latest/chat-zulip-org.html), (compose a new stream message to with your name as the topic), or through
+You can reach us via [#GSoC](https://chat.zulip.org/#narrow/stream/GSoC) on [the Zulip development community server](http://zulip.readthedocs.io/en/latest/chat-zulip-org.html), (compose a new stream message with your name as the topic), or through
 [our GSoC mailing list](https://groups.google.com/forum/#!forum/zulip-gsoc), and we'll help you out.